A Guidance and Maneuvering Control System Design with Anti-collision Using Stream Functions with Vortex Flows for Autonomous Marine Vessels: Problem Formulation

 The workspace is represented by a discrete grid in the North-East (NE) reference frame.
 An example is shown in Figure \ref{fig_Workspace}.
 The size of the workspace is $L_x(m) \cdot L_y(m)$.
 We place $N_x$ equidistant horizontal rows with an interval of $d_x = \frac{L_x}{N_x}$ in the $x$-direction.
 Each row has $N_y$ equidistant discrete points with an interval of $d_y = \frac{L_y}{N_y}$ in the $y$-direction.
 This results in $N = N_x N_y$ grid points in total.
 We define the set of grid point as

 where $\mathcal{N}_x=\{1,2,...,N_x\}$ and $\mathcal{N}_y=\{1,2,...,N_y\}$ are index sets.

-There is a number $N_o$ of obstacles, and only one target in the workspace.
+There is a number $N_o$ of obstacles, and only one destination in the workspace.
 Each obstacle is represented by a circular domain with radius $r_i$, where $i\in \mathcal{N}_o := \{1,2,...,N_o\}$.
-The center of each obstacle is assumed to be located at a grid point.
-It is also assumed that all obstacles are distributed without overlapping, and that the positions and velocities of the obstacles are known.
+We focus on circular obstacles in this paper.
+Note that any star-shaped region can be diffeomorphically transformed into a sphere \cite{rimon1990exact, rimon1991construction}.
+It is assumed that all obstacles are distributed without overlapping, and that the positions and velocities of the obstacles are known.

 We will later refer to our vessel as `own ship' (OS).
 If an obstacle is a COLREG-compliant motor-powered ship, we will refer to this as a `target ship' (TS); otherwise, it is only referred to as an obstacle.